Creating Your Own Holiday Traditions as a Military Family

 "We told the families that we wanted to stay at our house and begin our own family traditions.
 And the grandparents agreed to come visit us that year!" -Lizann Lightfoot, The Seasoned Spouse

 Or try other ways to include them.
-Ask for advice, FaceTime, and make an effort to include them in your plans.
-Help them to feel a part of your Christmas even if you can’t be together.
+Ask your mom for advice on creating holiday magic, and try to include them in your plans by connecting on FaceTime Christmas morning.
+Help them to feel a part of your Christmas even if you aren't together.

 "We let family know we would try to make it home, but due to the distance, cost, and wanting to start our own traditions, most years we would stay home.
-However, we would Skype Christmas morning wake-up with them so they could watch the grandkids get up and open presents." -Bridget Carlson, Antics of a Nutty Hiker & Military Spouse
+However, we would Skype Christmas morning wake-up with them so they could watch the grandkids get up and open presents." -Bridget Carlson, Nutty Hiker Adventures and Military Spouse

-Since Christmas is a busy time of the year and expensive to travel, suggest making a new tradition that brings the whole extended family together.
+Since Christmas is a busy time of the year and expensive for travel, propose a new tradition that brings the whole extended family together.

 "My mom hosts an annual picnic in the park now back home in August.
 Everyone from all different branches of the family tree are invited, and she doesn’t make anyone feel guilty for not coming.
-There are no gifts, nobody is sick, the weather is better, etc. -Brenda M.
+There are no gifts, nobody is sick, and the weather is better." -Brenda M.

 "The holidays are stressful enough, but adding a ton of travel makes it very difficult to truly enjoy the season with joy." -Wendi, Strength 4 Spouses

-As you make plans for this Christmas and even ones to come, focus on your immediate family.
+As you make plans for this holiday season and even ones to come, I challenge you to focus on your immediate family.
 Are the holidays so stressful that you can’t enjoy the season?
-Maybe it’s time to set different expectations with your extended family and create a few of your own holiday traditions!
+It might be a sign that it’s time to slow things down and create a few holiday traditions of your own!